tongtongluu/bubbleTea-DataVis-Thesis/readme.md

 # Boba Generation
-By Luella Lu
+By (Luella) Qinglu Lu

 ## Main idea:
 ### Target audience
 The audience is people who want to learn more about the bubble tea phenomenon surging across the globe, especially in countries with a large asian diaspora.
-## How is your audience reading your project.
-In what situation, modality, through which distribution channel, and in what context?
+### Format and context
 The audience is reading the project through a website, having stumbled upon it through a web search seeking to learn more about the history, culture, and future of bubble tea.
-## What does your project ask of your audience, what do they need to do (input, interact, act)?
+### Interaction
 The audience should come with a willingness to learn and process information presented to them in a mostly static but still interactive website through hovering, clicking, small minigames, and an interactive map.
-## What does your audience take away, instantly, after 1min, 5min of engagement?
+### Takeaways
 That the topic of bubble tea is far more nuanced than just a passing fad of the last decade.
 After 5 minutes, they should be able to appreciate the cultural nuance provided by bubble tea to society, especially when viewed from the point of view of the asian diaspora.
-## Conceptual Question
+### Conceptual Question
-	What is the significance of bubble tea as a cultural icon and phenomenon, especially when it relates to the asian american community?
+I want to visualize what is the significance of bubble tea as a cultural icon and phenomenon, especially when it relates to the asian american community.
-## Conceptual Significance
+### Conceptual Significance
 Bubble tea represents more than just a drink to the asian-american community, it represents something that gives members of that community acceptance in an otherwise unfriendly environment existing as foreigners.
 It brings them together and gives them something that constitutes a guaranteed shared experience, something that helps forge bonds and hold things together during otherwise turbulent years of finding your way in broader society.
-## Practical Application
+### Practical Application
 To raise awareness of the struggles that immigrants face on a daily basis, something as simple as a drink can become a rallying focal point for a subset of the immigrant community and help them form their identities in society.

-# Data Sources:
+## Data Sources:
-## Survey
+### Survey
-## Personal
+#### Personal
 	Credit card transaction history
 	UberEats
 	Doordash
 	Seamless
 Personal data given in the form of a csv from each of the sources.
 They all include common variables such as:
 	Restaurant name
 	Order
 	$ spent